RandolphKahle/doit-notes/aws-dns-routing.md

 Route53 routes based on location of user and resources.
 Can apply a bias which will compress or expand a geographic region.

+Uses *Route 53 Traffic Flow*.

+## Multi-Value Answer Routing

+Similar to Simple Routing except you can associate a health check with each record set.